-All through history, people have learned to do their jobs in the workplace, with the help of colleagues who have more experience than themselves.
+All through history, people have learned to do their jobs in the workplace, helped by colleagues who can show them how it’s done.

 This course provides you with a simple four-step method that has been proven across the world over many decades.
 It provides you with the foundation you need to start building your instructional skills and confidence.